 - Innovative training with a high-impact, high-volume, and lower-cost approach

 Visit SectorReady online to learn more about how SectorReady™ can help employers, educators, and community leaders to strengthen the region’s workforce and economic vitality.
 Contact Sherri Rhuems at the WIB for more info.

 The Workforce Investment Board (WIB) functions as a value-added extension of local economic development groups, bringing together an array of employment and training solutions to fill gaps and help balance workforce supply and demand.
 Utilizing partnerships in job centers and educational agencies, the WIB enhances the value of local incentive packages, both with financial resources and through in-kind services.
 The WIB helps reduce the anxiety of investors with tools that help manage the risk of ineffective hires.
 The WIB’s expert analysis of the local labor market provides a neutral third-party validation of the supply and quality of the workforce.

-- Recruitment: Advanced job matching, advanced screening; Commercial value of $498/candidate
+- Recruitment: Advanced job matching, advanced screening

 - Missouri Community College Training Program: Employer withholding taxes deferred to fund employee training for substantial projects